HoGentTIN/infra-labs/assignment/3-cfgmgmt.md

 - When you open a web browser in the VM, you should have Internet access
 - You should be able to view the website on `srv010` by entering `https://www.avalon.lan/wordpress/` in the webbrowser.

+Verify that the IP address is in the correct range (the one reserved for guests with a dynamic IP).
+Reconfigure the DHCP server so your workstation VM will receive a reserved IP address (also in the correct range!).

 ## Reflection

 Remark that in this lab assignment, we actually only scratched the surface of what you can accomplish with Ansible (or any configuration management system, for that matter).

 If you don't find the features you need for the computer systems that you manage in existing Ansible Galaxy roles, you'll have to write your own playbooks.
 Or you may want to write your own reusable role to deploy a specific application on different platforms.
 This is outside the scope of this course, but you can find ample documentation on how to do this.

+The Vagrant environment we created runs on our laptop, but it should be relatively easy to run the playbook on production systems.
+What we need to accomplish this, is another inventory file that, instead of explaining how to control the VirtualBox VMs, lists the necessary settings for contacting the production machines.
+You "only" need the IP addresses, an account with administrator privileges with the corresponding password or SSH key.

+TODO: "golden image" (cfr Docker) vs cfgmgmt, idempotency vs immutable servers <https://www.jamasoftware.com/blog/ruminations-on-docker-and-configuration-management/>

 ## Acceptance criteria

 - You should be able to reconstruct the entire setup (except the VMs for the router and workstation) from scratch by executing the command `vagrant up`, without any manual configuration afterwards.
 - When booting a workstation VM in the network, it should get correct IP settings and should be able to view the local website (using the hostname, not the IP address) and have internet access.
+- You should be able to ping the hosts in the network by host name (rather than IP address)